ARMmbed/uvisor-lib/README.md

 UVISOR_SECURE_BSS int g_counter;
 ```

-You might use these macros as many times as you want, but to increase performance and readability we suggest to group data in structs (one for Flash, one for SRAM) and then secure the whole structs singularly.
+You may use these macros as many times as you want, but to increase performance and readability we suggest to group data in structs (one for flash, one for SRAM) and then secure the whole struct at once.
 It will be much faster for the uVisor to then ensure protection of a box context.

-### Configure your secure box
+### Configure Your Secure Box

 Once restricted data has been made secure, you need to configure the secure box itself.
 Specify its name and provide an Access Control List (ACL) indicating the data and peripherals for which you want to ensure restricted and exclusive access.
 You can also specify the size of the protected stack for the secure box.